ainc/awesomeincu-2015/_courses/weekofcode.md

 {% include woc-buttons.html %}

 What if your child spent their summer learning to create video games instead of playing them?
 This camp, for 10-15-year-olds, introduces the fundamentals of coding while teaching students how to become responsible digital citizens.
-Campers will create websites, apps, and video games all while having fun with our energetic team.
+Campers will design websites, apps, and video games all while having fun with our energetic team.

 <div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/daWr1oOWd-Y" frameborder="0" allowfullscreen></iframe></div>